Near-Optimal Stochastic Bin-Packing in Large Service Systems with Time-Varying Item Sizes: Introduction

 We first describe our job model that features time-varying resource requirements.
-For ease of exposition, here we present a setting where each job in service can be in one of the two \emph{phases}, $\low$ and $\high$, associated with \emph{low} and \emph{high} resource requirements, respectively.
-Our full model, presented in Section~\ref{sec:model}, allows more than two phases and more than one type of resources.
+For ease of exposition, here we present a simplified setting where each job in service can be in one of the two \emph{phases}, $\low$ and $\high$, associated with \emph{low} and \emph{high} resource requirements, respectively.
+Our full model, presented in Section~\ref{sec:model}, allows \emph{more than two phases and more than one type of resources}.
 To model the temporal variation in the resource requirement, we assume that each job transitions between the two phases while in service until it is completed, following a continuous-time Markov chain illustrated in Figure~\ref{fig:job-model}.
 We use an absorbing state $\perp$ to denote that the job is completed.
 A job can initialize in either phase $\low$ or phase $\high$, and they are referred to as \emph{type} $\low$ and \emph{type} $\high$ jobs, respectively.
-Note that the setting where a job's resource requirement does not vary over time is a special case of our job model where the transition rates between phases are $0$.
+Note that the setting where a job's resource requirement does not vary over time is a special case of our job model where the transition rates between phases are~$0$.

 We consider a system with an infinite number of identical servers, illustrated in Figure~\ref{fig:datacenter-model}.
-For job arrivals, we assume the same Poisson assumption as in the existing work on SBP in service systems.
-In particular, we assume that the two types of jobs arrive to the system following two independent Poisson processes, with rates $\Arr_{\low}$ and $\Arr_{\high}$, respectively; i.e., the interarrival times of type $\low$ and type $\high$ jobs are i.i.d., following exponential distributions with means $1/\Arr_{\low}$ and $1/\Arr_{\high}$, respectively.
+We assume jobs arrive according to a Poisson process as existing work on SBP in service systems.
+In particular, we assume that the two types of jobs arrive at the system following two independent Poisson processes, with rates $\Arr_{\low}$ and $\Arr_{\high}$, respectively; i.e., the interarrival times of type $\low$ and type $\high$ jobs are i.i.d.\ following exponential distributions with means $1/\Arr_{\low}$ and $1/\Arr_{\high}$, respectively.
 Upon arrival, a job needs to be dispatched to a server according to a \emph{dispatch policy}, and the job enters service immediately.
-The goal is to design a policy to minimize the expected number of \emph{active servers} (servers currently serving a positive number of jobs) in steady state, denoted as $\nact(\policy)$.
+The goal is to design a policy $\policy$ to minimize the expected number of \emph{active servers} (servers currently serving a positive number of jobs) in steady state, denoted as $\nact(\policy)$.